MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/deploy-enterprise-voice/voice-route-config-changes.md

 > All pending changes must be published at the same time by running the **Commit all** command.
 You cannot selectively publish pending changes.
 Before you publish pending changes, run the **Review uncommitted changes** command and cancel any configuration changes that you do not want to publish.

 > [!NOTE]
 > If you navigate away from the pages in the **Voice Routing** group before committing pending changes, all pending changes will be lost.
 However, you can export the current configuration (including any pending changes) to a voice configuration file, and then import and publish the updated configuration.
-For details, see[Export or import a voice route configuration file in Skype for Business 2015](voice-route-configuration-import-export.md).
+For details, see [Export or import a voice route configuration file in Skype for Business 2015](voice-route-configuration-import-export.md).

 ### To review, publish, or cancel voice routing configuration changes